 WEIRTON - Steven Grasser has been named the new principal of Weirton Madonna High School.

-A teacher and administrator from St. Louis, Mo., Grasser takes over at Madonna after four years of service by John Mihalyo, who took a principal position at St. Raphael's Catholic School in Raleigh, N.C., at the end of this academic year.
+A teacher and administrator from St. Louis, Grasser takes over at Madonna after four years of service by John Mihalyo, who has taken a principal's position at St. Raphael's Catholic School in Raleigh, N.C.

 Grasser has been a science teacher for 26 years and department chair of the science department at John F. Kennedy Catholic School in St. Louis for 23 years.
 Grasser has been a member of the school's administrative team for the past 10 years.
-He also has a fellowship from the National Society of Biochemist and Molecular Biologist as well as currently being a fellow with the Science and Literacy Program at the University of Missouri.
+He also has a fellowship from the National Society of Biochemist and Molecular Biologists and is a fellow with the Science and Literacy Program at the University of Missouri.

-In addition to his administrative and teaching career, Grasser continued to serve as coach of both varsity and junior varsity soccer and basketball.
+In addition to his administrative and teaching career, Grasser has coached varsity and junior varsity soccer and basketball.

-John F. Kennedy is one of the largest of the diocesan high schools in the Archdiocese of St. Louis and a pilot school for the "One-to-One Computing Initiative" for the archdiocese.
-This program works to not only bring technology into the classroom but embed technology into the curriculum in all subject areas.
+John F. Kennedy is one of the largest of the diocesan high schools in the Archdiocese of St. Louis and a pilot school for its "One-to-One Computing Initiative."
+This program works to bring technology into the classroom and embed technology into the curriculum in all subject areas.
 Grasser has been a leader in the introduction of this program to Kennedy Catholic High School.

-"Our Catholic high school principals play a prominent role in the formation of our youth, making a principal one of the most important leadership positions in the church," stated Most Rev. Michael J. Bransfield, bishop of Wheeling-Charleston.
+"Our Catholic high school principals play a prominent role in the formation of our youth, making a principal one of the most important leadership positions in the church," stated Bishop Michael J. Bransfield of the Diocese of Wheeling-Charleston.
 "That is why I am so pleased that Steve Grasser will be joining us as principal of Madonna Catholic High School.

 "His impressive record as an educator and leader is exactly what will continue and enhance Madonna's tradition as a leading school in this region, and I am confident that Grasser will serve Madonna, our diocese and our community well," he said.